firstbatchxyz/dnet-p2p/README.md

 # dnet p2p

-dnet p2p is a shared library that add mDNS peer-to-peer connectibility.
+dnet p2p is a shared library that adds LAN peer-to-peer discovery.
 It exposes two modes (inspired from MPI terms):

 - **Manager**: the manager of the local network, is able to dispatch tasks to all other.
 There can only be one manager.
 - **Worker**: every non-manager is expected to be a worker, connected via the LAN to serve their compute power to the manager.